- What is the role of the UKFPO?

-Case-based discussion (CbD) Two or more per placement* Developing the clinical teacher One or more per year
+Case-based discussion (CbD) Two or more per placement* Developing the clinical teacher Once or more per year

 *based on a clinical placement of four month duration

-Can I use study leave to prepare for specialty exams?
+Can doctors use study leave to prepare for specialty exams?

 Study leave should not be used to prepare for specialty examinations during foundation training but may be used to take a specialty examination.